Medically reviewed by Drugs.com. Last updated on Dec 23, 2021.

-Severe and fatal hepatotoxicity has been observed in clinical trials.
-Monitor hepatic function and interrupt, reduce, or discontinue dosing as recommended .
+Severe and fatal hepatotoxicity has occurred during clinical trials.
+Monitor hepatic function.
+Interrupt, reduce, or discontinue treatment as recommended .

 Commonly used brand name(s)

 Pazopanib is a cancer medicine that is used to treat patients with kidney cancer (advanced renal cell carcinoma).
 It is also used to treat advanced soft tissue sarcoma (STS) in patients who have received other cancer treatments.
 Pazopanib interferes with the growth of cancer cells, which are eventually destroyed by the body.

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.